 Each season, juniors in the Illustration Department of the Massachusetts College of Art and Design create works of original art in response to a masterwork being performed by H+H that year.
 H+H Historically Informed Performance Fellow Teresa Neff and an H+H musician work with students to understand the background and composition of the selected work.
 The students’ works of art are judged by a jury and twelve are selected for display at Symphony Hall during the concert.

-Artwork selected by the jury is indicated with an asterisk (*) by the artist’s name below.
+Artworks selected by the jury are indicated with an asterisk (*) after the artist's name.

 A romantic at heart, the despair in knowing that Dejanira was responsible for the death of Hercules was truly the most moving part of Handel’s Hercules for me.
 In listening to her lament, I became attached to this vision of a mourning wife clutching the corpse of her beloved and knew I had to illustrate this moment.
 I decided to approach this piece with the idea of a movie poster in mind and so, much like a poster, I surrounded the doomed couple with key visual elements that I found in the opera; the poisoned cloak, the flames that consume Hercules, and the eagle that soars after his death.
 Inspired by the work of Alphonse Mucha, the romanticized style is meant to exemplify both Dejanira’s love for Hercules as well as the cruel irony surrounding his death.

 For this piece, I was really drawn to the imagery evoked when Hercules is burnt by the cloak.
 I thought the best way to convey the magical qualities of this was to make the flames an unnatural color.

 Acrylic paint, ink on wood panel